Fintech Hiring Fails When Compliance Is Treated Like an Afterthought

 An EOR can help fintech teams hire quickly in new countries, but it is not a workaround for licensing or regulatory scope.
 The right approach is role-by-role: use EOR where legal employer infrastructure is enough, and use your own entity where regulation demands it.

 That distinction protects both growth speed and regulatory posture.
+For ranked provider picks, use Best EOR for Fintech.

 Where EOR Usually Works Well in Fintech